 The National Curriculum

 In 2014, the government made changes to the The National Curriculum at Key Stages 1 and 2.
 As an academy, we have adopted many aspects of the new curriculum to promote preparation for, and an appreciation of, life in our UK and Global society whilst maintaining our local identity by keeping the many exciting, innovative and engaging elements of our existing curriculum.
 At Westerings, pupils take part in outdoor learning, cookery, first-aid and many additional subjects that go above and beyond what is in the new curriculum.
 Why not arrange to come and visit us so that you can see the wonderful things taking place each and every day in lessons?
+To view the content of the National Curriculum (and see what your child will learn at Westerings) please click here.

 THE BUTTERFLY EFFECT: How we deliver our curriculum at Westerings has a huge impact on pupil engagement and progress.
 Take a look at some of our bespoke teaching and learning strategies which have a lasting impact on our pupils...
 CLICK HERE.